Tugtupite Stone: Properties, Benefits, and Uses

 • Dispelling negative emotions from the past

-• Allowing the wearer to embrace the present with a renewed sense of positivity and clarity.
+• Allowing the wearer to embrace the present with renewed positivity and clarity.

 Tugtupite is also a stone of emotional healing.
 It provides the wearer with: